 Students must compete in at least one sport outside the College at any level.
 Representative (e.g., state, national, etc.) level sports will be considered favourably, as will students with excellent behavioural and academic records.

-For more information, please contact Academy Strength and Conditioning Coach Jacob Scott at jscott@sfcc.vic.edu.au or Academy Teacher Stephanie Bertalmio at sbertalmio@sfcc.vic.edu.au
+For more information, please contact Academy Strength and Conditioning Coach Jacob Scott at jscott@sfcc.vic.edu.au or Academy facilitator Stephanie Bertalmio at sbertalmio@sfcc.vic.edu.au

 The College proudly partners with Academy Movement and Savile, a registered training organisation, to deliver the Elite Sports Academy program.
 Pro Physio Plus generously volunteer their time to help with our strapping and taping unit.
 We thank them for sharing their experience and knowledge with us.